 Live music provides enjoyable, family-friendly entertainment, creates a festive atmosphere, and enhances the community's experience.
 Tables and chairs are provided as market goers enjoy a break from shopping to sit and relax or to catch up with friends and neighbors.
-The current Performer Application is available on the CFM website for those interested in performing.
+The current Performer Application is available on the CFM website for those interested in applying to perform.